The Dangers of “Selling Before Building”

 In the course of doing “Customer Development” for Yesware, I’ve spoken to dozens of salespeople.
-It was a nasty feeling two weeks ago when I realized that I had been selling way to much and researching/listening way too little.
-Yes, I was having meetings with salespeople, sales execs and sales operations people.
-But I was showing off our gorgeous UI, talking about the features we were building, relating how Yesware could work with CRM, etc. etc. and then at the end saying… “So, what do you think?”
+It was a nasty feeling two weeks ago when I realized that I had been selling way too much and researching/listening way too little.
+Yes, I was having meetings with salespeople, sales execs, and sales operations people.
+But I was showing off our gorgeous UI, talking about the features we were building, relating how Yesware could work with CRM, etc., etc., and then at the end saying… “So, what do you think?”

 Although it seems obvious now, that’s not the best way to get unbiased input on a product plan.
 It’s a tough balance to strike, because you don’t know if this person you are interviewing could be a customer, an investor, a promoter.
 You want to communicate your passion for your project.
 You can’t sell yourself short.

-But if you sell too much, you mask the real issues that customers see with your idea.
-People don’t like to be dicks.
+But if you sell too much, and avoid personal selling techniques, you mask the real issues that customers see with your idea.
+People don’t like to be rude.
 They don’t like to crush the hopes of an aspiring entrepreneur.
 So it’s a rare person who will tell you what they really think about your ideas.
 Selling your solution hard (or well) at the outset will make it even less likely that they’ll be honest to your face.
 Which doesn’t mean that they will buy your product when it’s done.

 So I’m back on the road, talking with salespeople again.
 One technique I’m trying is to map with each person their workflow/information flow from New Lead to Closed Deal.
 After a couple of softball questions, we dive into filling this out together.
 Then we talk about the five alternate benefits, as described above.
 Here’s a sample of what a completed map looks like:

 Get expert sales tips straight to your inbox and win more deals